Hard Rock Hotel & Casino Bristol: History

 Hard Rock Casino announced in December 2021 that construction commenced on a temporary casino in the mall.
-This casino opened on July 8, 2022 as "Bristol Casino - Future Home of Hard Rock" at the former Bristol Mall in Bristol, Virginia.
+In April 2022, the Virginia Lottery Board issued a facility operator's license to Hard Rock Bristol to operate Virginia's first casino.
+The temporary casino opened on July 8, 2022 as "Bristol Casino - Future Home of Hard Rock" at the former Bristol Mall in Bristol, Virginia.
 Bristol Casino will operate until construction is completed on the final Hard Rock Hotel Casino Bristol.